Safety Toolkits

 - A supervisor ought to know what a Notifiable Event is because those events must be reported to Worksafe.

-- At the general level, managers are more able to make safe decisions if they understand the meaning of risk and its relationship with what is “reasonably practicable” under the law.
+- At the general level, managers are more able to make safe decisions if they understand the meaning of risk.
+And its relationship with what is “reasonably practicable” under the law.

 Senior leaders want a safety system to work.
 So line managers and supervisors must understand how to support that.
 And senior leaders themselves must receive safety advice or they will get it wrong too.